Defense Attorneys for Kidnapping Charges

 - Second-degree kidnapping is a Class B felony and a conviction could result in a sentence of 25 years or more imprisonment and a maximum fine of $250,000, or a combination of both.

 Kidnapping is a very serious charge.
-If you are facing kidnapping charges in North Alabama, you will need experienced criminal defense attorneys to develop a strategic plan that is tailored to your case and will help to provide a desired outcome.
-Our criminal defense lawyers can also help you arrange for bail and prepare for what lies ahead.
-Now is the time to retain a trusted criminal lawyer to defend your case.
-Contact us today to schedule a free consultation by phone at (256) 539-4464 or online by completing a case evaluation form.
+If you are facing kidnapping charges in Alabama or Tennessee - you will need experienced criminal defense attorneys to develop a strategic plan that is tailored to your case and will help provide a desired outcome.
+Our defense lawyers can also help you arrange for bail and prepare for what lies ahead.
+Now is the time to retain a trusted lawyer to defend your case.
+Contact us today to schedule your free consultation by calling our Huntsville/ Athens location at (256) 539-4464, Tennessee location at (931) 450-8446 or completing a case evaluation form online.